How Bystanders Can Help Stop Bullying

 3. Teach your kids how to safely support bullying victims.

-Emphasize that standing up to bullying doesn’t mean getting into a physical confrontation.
+Emphasize that standing up to bullying doesn’t mean getting into a physical fight.
 They can help by being there for the victim, whether that’s soothing them after an attack or just sitting with them at lunch if they are alone.

 The end to bullying can start with you and your kids.
 Talk with them about the importance of being kind and respectful.
 Make sure you lead by example by modeling that behavior with those around you.

-Sources: Facts About Bullying, leaving site icon U.S. Department of Health and Human Services, 2021; The Effects of Bullying, leaving site icon U.S. Department of Health and Human Services, 2023
+Sources: Facts About Bullying, leaving site icon U.S. Department of Health and Human Services, 2024; The Effects of Bullying, leaving site icon U.S. Department of Health and Human Services, 2025